 What's in your library?

 I still love to hold and read physical books (as opposed to audible, Kindle, etc.).
 I don't know how many books I added to my library this year, but it was a lot.
 I thought I'd share some good ones that I'd recommend you add to your reading list for 2019.These books are not customer experience books per se - but the outcomes of implementing what you learn in them will certainly lead to better experiences for employees and for customers

-I read the first two books on cross-country travel last week, with time to spare for chatting with my seatmates.
+.
+Let's dive in.I read the first two books on cross-country travel last week, with time to spare for chatting with my seatmates.
 (In other words, quick reads but packed full of good stuff.)

 Similar to Patrick Lencioni's other books, this one is also a fable.
 In this book, Patrick writes about the three root causes of job misery, which can be summed up as immeasurement, irrelevance, and anonymity.
 In a nutshell, measure what matters, understand who your work impacts and how you impact them, and take a real interest in co-workers.
 The story takes you through several examples of how one CEO, who loves to lead and to manage, uncovered these three root causes and how he put them into practice at a couple different companies in different industries.